 - Skip The Line 3.5 Hours Colosseum And Rome Walking Tour

-As this is one of the top Rome attractions, there obviously is an entrance fee to go in – well worth the price in my opinion.
+As this is one of the top tourist attractions in Rome, there obviously is an entrance fee to go in – well worth the price in my opinion.
 However, on certain days the line to get in is long and one my be discouraged.
 Trust me though, it is worth the effort.

-Anyways, if one can’t be fussed standing in line to get a ticket, getting an online ticket for a guided tour and to skip the line is what to do in Rome.
-The good news is that tours of the Roman Forum sold online are generally sold together with visits to the Colosseum and the Palatine Hill, thus allowing the visit of three of the best Rome attractions in one go and skipping the lines for both.
+Anyways, if one can’t be fussed standing in line to get a ticket, getting an online ticket for a guided tour and to skip the line is among the things to do in Rome.
+The good news is that tours of the Roman Forum sold online are generally sold together with visits to the Colosseum and the Palatine Hill, thus allowing the visit of three of the best tourist attractions in Rome in one go and skipping the lines for all of them.

-I certainly wouldn’t miss the opportunity to visit all these top attractions in Rome in one go, especially if I could do it completely hassle free.
+I certainly wouldn’t miss the opportunity to visit all these tourist attractions in Rome in one go, especially if I could do it completely hassle free.

 These are some of the best tours that include a visit to the Roman Forum: